 Ongoing

-• The registration itself doesn’t expire under the pilot scheme, but you must update the record if you move flats, if the cat dies, if you rehome, or if you add a second cat.
+- A perpetual licence for a sterilised cat does not expire, but you must keep the record current if you move, if the cat dies, if you rehome, or if you add a second cat.
+An unsterilised cat’s licence has to be renewed.

 Renting an HDB flat with a cat: the honest picture